chepeniv/atlas-monty/README.md

 - include all function signatures in `monty.h`
 - all header files should be include-guarded
 - carryout the task in order

 ## `extern`
 - *how to use extern to share variables between files ?*
 - *what is an extern variable ?*
 - *how is it declared ? what is its scope ?*
 - *where should extern be used ?*

 ## the monty language
-this projects goal is to create an interpreter for monty bytecode files
+this project's goal is to create an interpreter for monty bytecode files

 ### monty bytecode
 typically monty bytecode files use the `.m` extension. there can only be one instruction per line along with any amount of whitespace. blank lines are also permitted. any text following the opcode and its arguments is ignored, effectively making the de facto comment.

 ### the monty program

 - usage : `monty path/to/file.m`

 for the following errors return exit status `EXIT_FAILURE` :
 - if not exactly one file is given, print: `USAGE: monty file\n`
 - if the file cannot be opened, print: `Error: Cant't open file <file>\n`